EAGG-UF/M-PRIMME/README.md

 **Figure 7** Comparison of the behavior predicted by MCP, PRIMME, and M-PRIMME with the von Neumann-Mullins relationship from the 1024 $\times$ 1024 polycrystal with 4,096 in initial grains.
 Parts (a), (b), and (c) show the change in the grain area versus number of sides.
-The black line shows the relationship from Eq.
-(5), the blue line the average relationship from the simulations, and the error bars the standard deviation of the change in grain area.
+The black line shows the relationship of the analytical solution, the blue line the average relationship from the simulations, and the error bars the standard deviation of the change in grain area.
 Similarly, parts (d), (e), and (f) illustrate the relationship between the change in grain area with time and the normalized grain, where the color of the points indicate the number of sides of the grains.